GDSC-ELTE/Build-quote-generator-app-with-google-assistant/README.md

-# Build a Serverless Web App with Firebase
+# Build quote generator app with Google Assistant
 In this session you will learn about Qwiklabs and Build a Serverless Web App with Firebase

 What is a Qwiklabs?